OttPeterR/Obelisk2/README.md

 # Obelisk2
-this is just a game I made in high-school its very ameture... beware also it uses PNGs for who knows why, so its pretty big download just the jar if you wanna try it out
+\nthis is just a game I made in high-school
+\nits very ameture... beware
+\nalso it uses PNGs for who knows why, so its pretty big
+\ndownload just the jar if you wanna try it out